Words of Wisdom

 Many of the things we thought we were moving toward don’t seem to be possible anymore, or if they are possible, they don’t look so attractive.
 It used to be that owning a home, having a good job and raising a family were considered the keys to happiness.
 Now, experiencing home foreclosures, the instability of any corporation and the jobs it creates or reduces, and the enormous cost of raising children and their education, many people are not so sure whether these are still the fixtures of the good life.

-So here’s your challenge this week.
-Realize that negativity, doubt and lack of trust are extremely powerful.
-Resolve not to feed them.
+Realizing that negativity, doubt, and lack of trust are extremely powerful it’s important to resolve not to feed them.
 When you find yourself suspecting another person’s intentions, try seeing that person from a different point of view.
 If you have your suspicions, try not to share them with others.
 Negativity is contagious, and one doubtful thought can infect an entire team, even an entire organization.

 Think of all the times you’ve had the best of intentions, yet could not control the outcome, and in the end things went wrong.
 Remember what it was like when a friend who saw you go through this failure forgave you and had faith in you the next time you tried to get it right.
 Find that place within you that knows how little control we actually have over external circumstances.
 Give others the benefit of the doubt and be willing to respect them.
 That’s what the word really means: To re (do again) spect (from the same root as “spectacle,” to see) implies the willingness to see someone again, and hopefully in a new light.